MephistoDevelop/battleship/README.md

 `npm install --save-dev webpack`
 `npm install --save-dev webpack-cli`

-To use this project you will need to download this repository and put it in on your computer. after you will need to install a webpack and npm to run correctly this project.
+To use this project you will need to download this repository onto your computer.
+Afterwards, you will need to install webpack and npm to correctly run this project.
+In the package.json file.

-in `package.json` file on the rules we are going to put this:
+In package.json file on the rules we are going to put this:

 ```
  "scripts": {